 When people move to a new country they often bring with them different values, traditions, cuisine, languages and skills.
 In this theme you will examine who are France’s immigrants, what proportion of the population they make up and what are the positive impacts of immigration on French society and economy.

 You will also analyse France’s policies on integration and secularism.
-Should France have stuck with their assimilation policy?
+Should France maintain its assimilation policy?
 Do immigrants find it easy to integrate or do they feel pushed to the edges of society and ignored?
 How are second and third generation immigrants treated and represented?
 What is popular opinion on immigration?

 Politicians have always used immigration as a political football but none more that the far right anti-immigration party Front National.
 Who are the Front National leaders, how much support have they gained and what has led to their rise in success?